SimonJMurphy/smurfmeister.github.com/index.markdown

 * Investigating the chemically peculiar stars in and around the delta Scuti instability strip;
 * Developing the MK process for spectral classification;
 * Case studies of individual delta Scuti stars; and
-* Extending the number of known lambda Bootis stars.
+* Extending the number of known &lambda Bootis stars.
 =--

 Previous publications are collected under the [Research](/research) tab on the top-right of the page.